ansys/grantami-bomanalytics/README.rst

     pip install ansys-grantami-bomanalytics

-To install a release compatible with a specific version of Granta MI, install the `PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:
+To install a release compatible with a specific version of Granta MI, consult the `Package versions <https://grantami.docs.pyansys.com/version/dev/package_versions.html>`_ section of the metapackage documentation, or install the
+`PyGranta <https://grantami.docs.pyansys.com/>`_ metapackage with a requirement specifier:

 .. code::